Kathy Hilton Loves Airplane Food

 Advertisement

-What is your favorite place to visit?
+What is your favourite place to visit?
 London.
 I love it there!
 The people are so friendly, they have the nicest taxi drivers in the world.
-The shopping in London is fabulous, and my all-time favorite hotel, Claridges Hotel, is also there.
-One of my favorite restaurants to visit when I'm in London is Harry’s Bar.
+The shopping in London is fabulous, and my all-time favourite hotel, Claridges Hotel, is also there.
+One of my favourite restaurants to visit when I'm in London is Harry’s Bar.

-What is your go-to traveling outfit?
+What is your go-to travelling outfit?
 Juicy sweats, a T-shirt, and All-Bird sneakers.
 They’re comfy and good for the environment!
 I also take my Max Mara teddy coat, which doubles as my blanket.

 Do you arrive at the airport three hours early?
 Or 30 minutes before boarding?
 If it were up to me, I would be there 5 minutes before, but my husband is a stickler, and he would get there 3.5 hours before.

-What are your favorite traveling snacks?
+What are your favourite traveling snacks?
 Potato chips, pretzels, and an airport hotdog.

-What's your favorite part about staying in a hotel?
+What's your favourite part about staying in a hotel?
 The comfy beds, robes, and hotel slippers.

 Where do you want to go next?
 Back to London.